-There is no single genetic or environmental factor that guarantees a person will develop an eating disorder, but it’s known that a heightened perceived pressure to be thin and the idealization of thinness can be for any group.
+There is no single genetic or environmental factor that guarantees a person will develop an eating disorder, but it’s known that a heightened perceived pressure to be thin and the idealization of thinness can be risk factors for disordered eating for any group.
 According to the aforementioned 2019 study, “Asian and Asian American cultures endorse a similar heightened value for the thin ideal as mainstream Western culture” and “women experience pressures to maintain or achieve thinness through multiple sources, such as the media (e.g., magazine advertisements), family members (e.g., parents encouraging weight loss), and peers (e.g., weight-related teasing).”

 Grace says that in her experience, her physical appearance was always considered an appropriate topic of conversation among her community.
 “The collectivist, interdependent Korean culture where filial piety and saving face is paramount, my body is my family’s business,” she says.
-“Body commentary — often expressed as a greeting — is not considered unwarranted or rude, it’s conveyed as an extension of deep affection and concern.
+“Body commentary—often expressed as a greeting—is not considered unwarranted or rude, it’s conveyed as an extension of deep affection and concern.
 This often disrupted my ability to eat intuitively, affected my ambivalent self-worth, and challenged my sense of developing individuality living in the American culture as an Asian American.”
-Grace says that the size of her face — too big or too small — was often considered a relevant matter of discussion and the scrutiny was considered an extension of her family’s care and affection for her.
+Grace says that the size of her face—too big or too small—was often considered a relevant matter of discussion and the scrutiny was considered an extension of her family’s care and affection for her.
 “A completely different form of communication,” she says.

-While there may be increasing awareness and critical examination of eating disorders in Western culture, Grace feels mental illness is still significantly misunderstood — and even praised — in AAPI culture at large.
+While there may be increasing awareness and critical examination of eating disorders in Western culture, Grace feels mental illness is still significantly misunderstood—and even praised—in AAPI culture at large.
 “While in the white community, an eating disorder warrants medical attention and a DSM diagnosis, in the Asian community an eating disorder is a cosmetic achievement,” she says.

 “The ability to receive treatment and diagnosis comes at the cost of physiological and academic consequences,” Grace says.
-“My parents were able to accept and conceptualize the imminent threat an eating disorder had on my life after they witnessed me on a
+“My parents were able to accept and conceptualize the imminent threat an eating disorder had on my life after they witnessed me on a 5150 hold

 [a section of the Welfare and Institutions Code that allows a person with a mental illness to be involuntarily detained for a 72-hour psychiatric hospitalization], failed out of university, and went to residential treatment — all things I myself sought out with the help of providers, not my parents – another barrier made impossible when my family has Medi-Cal/Medicaid.”